 Interested in refinancing your mortgage for the first time?
 There is nothing more important than comparing your options.
 Do so right now, with no obligations to refinance!

-Is It Bad to Refinance a Home Multiple Times?
+Is It Bad to Refinance a House Multiple Times?

-While refinancing offers many benefits, it isn't without downsides.
+While refinancing a house offers many benefits, it isn't without downsides.
 As long as you're meeting your financial goals, it isn't bad to refinance your home multiple times.

 There are some things to keep in mind, however.
 Refinancing . . .